Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### A company is storing data on Amazon Simple Storage Service (S3).
-The company’s security policy mandates that data is encrypted at rest.
+The company's security policy mandates that data is encrypted at rest.
 Which of the following methods can achieve this?
 (Choose 3 answers)

 - [x] Use Amazon S3 server-side encryption with AWS Key Management Service managed keys.
 - [x] Use Amazon S3 server-side encryption with customer-provided keys.